bcgov/entity/docs/Way of Working/SoS_ScrumofScrums.md

     - Review current challenges re Processes and Tools"
     - Ops Rotation Tickets and tracking them in sprints
     - Collecting some more stats on the sprints
-        - Measure of sprint goal success
+        - Measure of sprint goal success (rating scale of 1-10 on whether the goal was met)
-        - Escaped defects
+        - Escaped defects (no of ops tickets created)
-        - Epic time to market
+        - Epic time to market (time between start of dev and release to prod)
-        - Scope changes (found work)
+        - Scope changes (found work during the sprint)

 ---